T H E D E L I B E R A T I V E V O I C E

 Cathedral District Jacksonville, Inc.

-The Cathedral District Jacksonville, Inc. is a 501c3 nonprofit organization dedicated to the renewal of a thirty-three square block area of Jacksonville’s urban core.
+The Cathedral District Jax, Inc. is a 501c3 nonprofit organization dedicated to the renewal of a thirty-three square block area of Jacksonville’s urban core.
 Five historic churches - The Basilica of the Immaculate Conception, Mt.
-Zions African American Methodist Episcopal, First Methodist, Firs Presbyterian, and St. John’s Episcopal Cathedral – anchor the neighborhood.
+Zion African American Methodist Episcopal, First Methodist, First Presbyterian, and St. John’s Episcopal Cathedral – anchor the neighborhood.
 Several excellent professional studies have been completed.
 The project seeks to gather concerns and recommendations for moving forward from people who live, worship, work, worship, and visit the area.
 A series of deliberative forums is scheduled for the summer and fall months.
-Forums are being hosted during the first quarter of 2019.
+Forums were hosted during the first quarter of 2019.
 Cathedral District Jacksonville: Creating a Vibrant Neighborhood in the Urban Core.
+After reviewing the post-forum surveys which called for fostering relationships among people in the district and planning social events, a final report was submitted to CDJ Inc. The board of directors approved the hiring of a part-time community development staff member who commenced her work in June 2019.

 CIVIC (Community Voices, Informed Choices) is the Florida Cooperative Extension program that builds community capacity for solving local problems.
 It is jointly managed by FAMU and UF, bringing people together to create productive dialogue and responsible solutions.
 We welcome partnerships with agencies and organizations seeking to improve the quality of life for Floridians.